ANANDFORPERSONAL/salon-crm/INTEGRATION_GUIDE.md

-# 🚀 Salon CRM Backend Integration Guide
+# 🚀 Ease My Salon Backend Integration Guide

-This guide will help you integrate the Salon CRM frontend with the backend API.
+This guide will help you integrate the Ease My Salon frontend with the backend API.

 ## 📋 Overview